-Xiaoqian Jiang, Ph.D. joined the UTHealth School of Biomedical Informatics (SBMI) on May, 2018 as an associate professor and director of Center for Secure Artificial intelligence For hEalthcare (SAFE).
+Xiaoqian Jiang, Ph.D. joined the UTHealth School of Biomedical Informatics (SBMI) on May, 2018 as a professor and director of Center for Secure Artificial intelligence For hEalthcare (SAFE).

 Dr. Jiang received his PhD from School of Computer Science at Carnegie Mellon University with a two-year visiting student experience at the Computer Science and Artificial Intelligence Lab (CSAIL) of MIT.
 After graduation, he received biomedical informatics training at Department of Biomedical Informatics of UC San Diego.